IJanicka/IJanicka.github.io/about.md

 permalink: /about/
 ---

 I am a researcher at the department of Aesthetics and Culture at Aarhus University (Denmark).
 Previously, I was Assistant Professor and EU Maria Skłodowska-Curie COFUND Fellow at Aarhus Institute of Advanced Studies (2019-2022) and British Academy Postdoctoral Fellow (2015–18) at the University of Warwick (UK).
-As Gates Scholar, I completed my PhD in French Studies at the University of Cambridge, Trinity Hall, in 2014.
+As Gates Scholar, I completed my PhD in French Studies at the University of Cambridge.

 **Research profile**<br>